lissine0/Monal-wiki/FAQ---Frequently-Asked-Questions.md

 Hence "encryption" with self-signed certs is completely useless and thus we removed that insecure and really dangerous "feature".

-**Solution:** reate a real not self-signed certificate for your server (LetsEncrypt and many others provide free certificates not costing an cent).
+**Solution:** Create a real not self-signed certificate for your server (LetsEncrypt and many others provide free certificates not costing an cent).
 See [LetsEncrypt: getting started](https://letsencrypt.org/getting-started/)